jtsage/unifi-munin-plugins/README.md

 ## Performance:

 Largely unknown.
-My use case is querying a controller that is not on the munin-node host, and the link is not stellar - that said, running every plugin in this collection, my munin-update time went up by about 30 seconds.
+My use case is querying a controller that is not on the munin-node host, and the link is not stellar - that said, ~~running every plugin in this collection, my munin-update time went up by about 30 seconds.
 Every plugin is going to hit the API twice - just the nature of the beast - from there, it's on the local machine.
 I suppose local cacheing could be a thing, but IIRC, munin is asyncronous, so it's only going to save 1 * number\_of\_plugins API calls.
-I suppose I could dump all of this in a single multigraph, but then there is no easy pick-and-choose method.
+I suppose I could dump all of this in a single multigraph, but then there is no easy pick-and-choose method.~~

 This is what adding all of these did to my munin processing time:

 <p align="center"><img src="https://raw.githubusercontent.com/jtsage/unifi-munin-plugins/master/sample_images/perf_concern.png" /></p>

+After a week of this, I refactored every plugin to use dirtyconfig - A way of returning the config and the data at the same time.
+That saved a good bit of processing time:

 ## Pull Requests, etc.